 Heavy Work Out Junkie for Weight Loss

-The television personality likes to keep a big bulky treadmill next to his bed, says he has to pass it each morning when he rolls out of bed.
+The television personality likes to keep a big bulky treadmill next to his bed and says he has to pass it each morning when he rolls out of bed.

 The beloved bassist says the struggle in weight loss never ends.
 Source: Unify Health Labs